alexdjulin/movie-advisor/README.md

 # Issues and Limitations

 Hier is a non exhaustive list of limitations I noticed when chatting with my movie advisor.
-Feel free to reach out and help me improve it :)
+Feel free to reach out and help me solve these :)

 ## Prompt Issues:
 In general, the LLM is acknoledging and resprecting prompt guidelines accurately.
 I had to rephrase some of them to get better results.